dnlbowers/battleships/README.md

  **TO DO**

 ## **Libraries**
-For this project to be function I used three imported libraries: -
+For this project to work, I required three imported libraries: -
 ### ***random***
-  * randint used to generate random number between 0 and 9 for the auto mated placement and computer guessing
+  * randint used to generate a random number between 0 and 9 for the automated placement and computer guessing
 ### ***os***
-  * system used in conjunction with the clear/cls command to clear the console so the user would not get overwhelmed in reams of out dated data from previous rounds
+  * system used in conjunction with the clear/cls command to clear the console so the user would not get overwhelmed in reams of outdated data from previous rounds
 ### ***getch***
-  * pause imported from getch to pause the game play and give the user more control between turns.
-This will also later allow for 2 human players using the same screen to play against each other.
-Thsi could be implemented but a blank screen between player turns and a pause until the new player is in play and the previous player has looked away
+  * pause imported from getch to pause the gameplay and give the user more control between turns.
+This function will also later allow two human players to use the same screen to play against each other.
+A blank screen could implement this between player turns and a pause until the new player is in play and the previous player has looked away.

 ## **Testing**
-**TO DO**
+I performed manual testing throughout this project in the following ways:
+### ***PEP8 linter:***
+When I was first running my code through [PEP8 online](http://pep8online.com/), I found an overwhelming amount of errors.
+Most of these errors were just formatting errors, and after seeing the below line in the settings Json of the code institute template, I began to wonder what it was: -

+ "python.formatting.autopep8Path"

-since I used the command $ autopep8 --in-place --aggressive --aggressive run.py to format the document no errors were found on pep8
+A quick google search revealed the following console command "$ autopep8 --in-place --aggressive --aggressive run.py", and after executing it, all errors vanished from PEP8

 ## **Bugs**
 **TO DO**